bunny0310/MovieMood/README.md

 # MovieMood
-MovieMood is a nodeJS web application that allows user to click his photograph via a webcam and he is then shown a movie according to his mood in the photo.
+MovieMood is a nodeJS web application that captures the user's photo in real time via a webcam, propagates the image to Google Vision API and suggests a movie based on their mood as determined by the API response.
+Information about the movie is grabbed using the IMDB API.
-This app uses various nodejs libraries and is based on the MVC architecture.
-It calls the Google Vision API to determine user's mood and parses a CSV file for movies to store different movies according to their catergories in different arrays.
-It also uses the IMDB api in the final view to get the poster, imdb link for the movie.
-Languages,packages used: nodeJS(express), Jquery, AJAX, CSS, HTML, Bootstrap, Google Vision API, Rest API, IMDB API, csv-to-json library, fs library